awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your  `kubectl`  is not configured for Amazon EKS\.
 For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.

 **Note**
-The `aws-iam-authenticator` is not required if you have the AWS CLI version 1\.16\.156 or higher installed\.
+The `aws-iam-authenticator` isn't required if you have the AWS CLI version 1\.16\.156 or higher installed\.

 ## `hostname doesn't match`<a name="python-version"></a>